Jump to main content

 Together with you we put the finishing touches on your application documents.

-You want to apply and have already completed your application documents?
+You want to apply for a job and have already completed your application documents?
 But you want to be sure you haven’t missed anything important?
 Or you have created your documents based on certain recommendations or templates and would like to hear a second opinion on them?
 This clearly sounds like a case for an application document check!

-Like HR managers in companies, we see application documents (almost) every day and have developed a trained eye for details.
-Thanks to our numerous and regular contacts with companies and institutions, we also know what matters and what recipients expect from your documents.
+Like HR managers in companies, we see application documents every day and have developed a trained eye for details.
+Thanks to our numerous and regular contacts with companies, institutions and other coaches, we also know what matters and what recipients expect from your documents.

 Kick-start your career: A job application guideline